WFXH-FM

 WFXH-FM (106.1 MHz), known as "Rock 106.1", is an active rock radio station targeted to Savannah, Georgia.
 The station was a monitored reporter on the Alternative (Modern Rock) panel.
 Formerly, WFXH-FM reported as an Alternative station to Arbitron and various radio industry publications.
 The station featured a specialty show called Underexposed, Sunday nights, 9-11 pm.
 During the show they spotlight indie rock artists like The Decemberists, The Shins, Yeah Yeah Yeahs, The Arcade Fire, and Cold War Kids, along with local acts.
 That show has apparently been cancelled, its presence excised from the station's website.
 In April 2008, WFXH-FM debuted You Heard It First, a new show heard weeknights at 11 pm that features only new rock, as part of what the station calls "New Rock Nights".
 Rock 106.1 also recently began streaming the station online at their website.

 Rock 106.1 was also home to Lex and Terry who have dominated morning drive for a number of years.
 In September 2006, Rock 106.1 moved its main studios from Hilton Head Island to Savannah.
 The station (along with sister stations 103.1 the Drive and Lucky Dog Country 106.9) have studios and sales offices in both Savannah and Hilton Head; the only cluster in the market with this capability.
 The station's broadcast transmitter is near Bluffton, South Carolina.

-The station's program director is former Operating Manager for Independence Media in Peoria and former WWCT Program Director Gabe Reynolds.
+The station's program director was former Operating Manager for Independence Media in Peoria and former WWCT Program Director Gabe Reynolds.
+Currently it is programmed by John Marshall since 2022.

 Among WFXH-FM former staffers are Dustin Matthews (formerly with Alternative WFNX/Boston, now the Program Director at KTLK-FM (104.9 The Patriot)/St. Louis, as well as Director/Alternative Rock Programming for iHeartMedia’s St. Louis region and also PD of sister Alternative KDXA (ALT 106.3)/Des Moines.), Leslie Scott (who went from Adult Album Alternative KBXR/Columbia, Missouri to Adult Album Alternative KMTT/Seattle in February 2012) and Lexie Kaye (recently with Classic Hits WSRV/Atlanta).

 2014 saw WFXH-FM take the ratings lead among Rock stations from WIXV-FM I95 95.5FM.